 This tulip tutorial will show students how to draw one in full bloom, like the larger flower on the right, and a smaller one that is still growing, like the one on the left.
 Tulip leaves are also rather distinct in that they are long with a kind of wavy edge.
 Colors of course, leave all kinds of options.
 Just be sure to have students press hard with their crayons to get the most vibrant hues possible.

 Time needed: 1 hour.

 How to Draw a Tulip

-- Finish petals and add stem.
+- Add more petals and a curved stem.

-- Draw petals on the ground.
+- Add more flower petals on the sides.